 A global listing of over 1 million names representing approximately 900,000 places and geographic features of the modern world.
 Maintained by the Getty Information Institute.
 Organized hierarchically from continents at the broadest level, to nations, states, regions and cities at narrower levels.
 Provides latitude/longitude, vernacular and English names, and source of information.
 Historical names and notes are provided for most major inhabited places.

-GreenFILE is a freely accessible research database focusing on the relationship between human beings and the environment.
-Provides abstracting and indexing for more than 600 titles, and fulltext for more than 4,600 items from open access sources.
+A free research database focusing on the relationship between human beings and the environment.
+Its collection of scholarly, government and general-interest titles includes content on global warming, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.
+Provides abstracting and indexing for more than 600 titles, and fulltext for more than 4,700 items from open access sources.

 Provides citation data that helps evaluate and compare more than 11,800 scholarly journals in the areas of business, science, technology, and social sciences.
 Journals can be retrieved by title, subject area/category, country/territory or publisher and sorted by several criteria such as total cites and impact factor.